-The Office of Ethics and Compliance maintains a hotline for filing reports or complaints.
+The Office of Professionalism and Ethics maintains a hotline for filing reports or complaints.
 Examples may include misuse of funds, sexual misconduct, lab safety, protection of research subjects, unmanaged conflicts of interest, and failure to follow intellectual property policy.
 You may file such reports at the USC Help and Hotline .
 You may also contact the Vice President of Research or the Assistant VP for Research Compliance and Conflict of Interest, or the Research Integrity Officer.

 Background on USC’s Research Integrity Officer

 Dr. Kristen Grace has a clinical and research background in reproductive sciences.
 She worked for the Federal Office of Research Integrity for seven years as a Scientist-Investigator, overseeing and conducting investigations of all Health and Human Services funded research.
 She has worked closely with the National Science Foundation, the Office of Human Research Protections, the Veterans Association and Department of Justice during parallel and related investigations.
 Dr. Grace also has experience as Director of the Human Subject Protection Program and Director of Clinical Compliance for Weill Cornell Medicine and University of Pennsylvania, respectively.